 - 2 tablespoons coarsely crushed freeze dried strawberries (optional)

 - Cooking spray

-- Strawberry Sauce (recipe below), and/or maple syrup, for serving
+- Strawberry Sauce (recipe link in header), and/or maple syrup, for serving

 Preheat a waffle iron to medium heat.

 In a blender, combine the eggs, rolled oats, cottage cheese, freeze dried strawberries, cinnamon and salt.
 Blend on high until smooth.